BlueStamp-Engineering-2022/David_BSE_Project/index.md

-﻿# A Robot that uses Computer Vision to Track a Ball This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+﻿# A Robot that uses Computer Vision to Track a Ball This robot will track a ball and it will follow the ball using a raspberry pi.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|